 I kept trying.
 And trying.
 As I bounced from one musical idea to another on the piano, Sylvia would comment occasionally, “Oh, I like that.”
 I wasn't convinced.
 I don't think she was either, really.
-I think she was being encouraging in the face of my feeling frustrated.
+She was trying to encourage me in my frustrated.
 I played restlessly as if I had lost the tune I was searching for.
 I didn't know what else to do but keep playing, hoping it might reappear in my mind and fingers.
-After a little while I realized I wasn’t listening, I was just playing.
+After a little while, I realized I wasn’t listening, I was just playing.
 There wasn't much heart in it.
 If I was expecting to find this lost music, I needed to spend at least as much time listening before I could actually begin composing.
 I got up and sat on the couch.
 I closed my eyes and tried to clear my mind.

 Sylvia said, “You must be tired by now.”

 “A little," I replied, "but I just need to unthink this for a while.”

 About 10 minutes went by and there it was, that melody, the one I knew I needed to write, drifting through my mind.
 It was as easy and accessible to sing and to write down as if I were picking the most beautiful, delicious fruit from a low hanging branch.
 Rarely have I had musical experiences like this in my life, but they have happened for no seemingly explainable reason.